 Even among those who believe, the enemy works constantly to keep them inactive.
 A dormant Christian is no threat to his kingdom.
 An active, mission-driven disciple is.

 His tools here are subtle but devastatingly effective.
 Fear and anxiety overwhelm people before they even begin.
 Procrastination offers an endless supply of reasons to start tomorrow.
-A quiet lack of interest — a spiritual numbness — settles in and makes faith feel routine and pointless.
-Self-satisfaction whispers that you are already doing enough, that God does not really need you to do more.
+A quiet spiritual numbness settles in and makes faith feel routine and pointless.
+Self-satisfaction whispers that you are already doing enough.
 Discouragement tells you that you are too small, too broken, or too late.

 None of these feel like spiritual attacks.
 They feel like ordinary life.
 That is precisely why they are so effective.
 The enemy rarely shows his hand directly.
 He simply makes sure you never get around to doing what God is calling you to do.